How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 How to Use Dry Ice For Emergency Cooling

-Without power, your refrigerator and freezer will be able to keep themselves decently cold for up to 24 hours.
+Without power, your refrigerator and freezer will be able to keep themselves cold for up to 24 hours.
 Some high-end models with better insulation can even keep the temperature low for up to 48 hours at a time.
-However, actual mileage may also vary depending on how well-stocked your fridge or freezer is.
+However, actual mileage may vary depending on how well-stocked your fridge or freezer is.
 The more produce and items there are inside, the quicker the temperature will rise.

 How Much Dry Ice to Use In Emergencies?

-If you have a small freezer, between 25 or 30 pounds of dry ice will be decent for keeping the contents cold for a day.
-But if you have a large-capacity freezer, it’s recommended to stock the freezer with 3 pounds of dry ice per cubic foot of internal space.
+If you have a small freezer, between 25 and 30 pounds of dry ice will be decent for keeping the contents cold for a day.
+But if you have a large-capacity freezer, it's recommended to stock the freezer with 3 pounds of dry ice per cubic foot of internal space.

 How to Pack Dry Ice For Freezers And Refrigerators During Emergencies